guillermoC9/bits-and-nibbles/ecc/README.md

 There are also the same protocols for key exchange and signature used with the other encription algorithms: ```ECDSA```, ```ECDH```, etc.

-This algorithms are also vulnerable to the infamous -but great- Shor's algorithm for *Quantum computers*.
+Although these algorithms are said to also be vulnerable to the infamous -but great- Shor's algorithm for *Quantum computers*, ```TLSv1.2``` and ```TLSv1.3``` relay heavily on them to replace RSA, specially for key exchange -with a preference for curve25519-.
+To be honest, apart from the key size and a little performance gain, I am not sure how safer is to use ```ECC``` over ```RSA```, especially with regards of Quantum safety.
+But again, I am an implementor of algorithms, not a mathematician, so I cannot give a proper answer.

 ## To build it: